dankuck/dankuck.github.io/_posts/2014-07-11-roll-for-it-game.md

 There is no long-term objective.
 Kids can do long-term stuff, but I'm not sure games are a way to teach that.

-With Alba, we have only recently even mentioned the medium-term objective: Win the game.
+With A., we have only recently even mentioned the medium-term objective: Win the game.

-To do this, Alba has decided you need to get six cards.
+To do this, A. has decided you need to get six cards.

 Officially, each card has a number on it and those are supposed to add up to 40.
 But whatever, house rules.